8 Tips for Dealing with Holiday Stress

 My go-to practice when life threatens to overwhelm me is to breathe.
 Taking a few deep breaths in a moment of stress, can transform how you feel in that moment, and take you from anxious to calm in just a few moments.
 The practice in this video is a simple, effective breathing strategy that can really help you to find calm quickly.

 Whenever life feels tough, reflecting on reasons for gratitude can be uplifting and help put life into perspective.
 No matter how challenging life can be, there will always be something you can find to be grateful for.
-It doesn’t matter how small or seemingly insignificant that thing is, anything positive helps (even if it’s just ‘I’m breathing!’).
+It doesn’t matter how small or seemingly insignificant that thing is, anything positive helps (even if it’s just ‘I’m breathing!’)

 Let it go

 No, I am not talking about singing that song from Frozen, although the words are rather magnificent!
 When we fall into rumination and negative thinking, it is really helpful to have a way to release that tension and overthinking.
 There are many ways to do this.
-Here are some of my favourite practices.
+Here are some of my favorite practices.

 - Go for a walk.